Kurt Wright: State legislature

 Wright ran for a seat in the Vermont House of Representatives in 1994, but lost to Democratic nominees Aswad and Carmel Babcock.
 He requested a recount, but his vote total did not change after it.
 Wright announced on July 11, 1996, that he would run for one of the six seats in the Vermont Senate from the Chittenden District, but he placed 10th in the general election after spending $20,684.

 Wright was elected to the state house in 2000, and placed first in every election from 2000 to 2014, second in 2016, and third in 2018.
 He was elected alongside Democratic nominees Aswad, Joanna Cole, and Carol Ode.
 At the time of his defeat he was the last Republican to represent Burlington in the state house.

 Wright was appointed to the Government Operations committee in 2001, and the General, Housing and Military Affairs committee in 2005.
 David Sunderland defeated Wright and Joseph L. Krawczyk Jr. for the position of assistant Republican leader in 2004.
-He cosponsored a resolution in 2006 calling for Judge Edward Cashman to resign after his sentencing in a child molestation case.
+Wright cosponsored a 2006 resolution calling for Judge Edward Cashman to resign after his sentencing in a child molestation case.